nu-radio/NuRadioMC/NuRadioReco/autodoc/pages/detector.rst

 can also read in a JSON file, in which information about the detector is stored as key-value pairs.
 JSON files for both the ARIANNA and ARA detector are shipped with NuRadioReco and can be modified to simulate different detector configurations.

+We also provide a converter that dumps the SQL database into a JSON file that then can be used offline.

 Dictionary